Deagle2/Secure-Boot-For-FPGAs/README.md

  # Secure Boot FSM Controller for FPGAs
+A runtime tamper-hardened Secure Boot Finite State Machine (FSM), integrated with a high-performance **cryptographic hash core** optimized for Xilinx Artix-7 FPGA architectures.
 # 🔒 Source Code Access Note
 Note: The underlying SystemVerilog RTL and verification testbenches are maintained in a private branch for intellectual property (IP) protection and ongoing academic evaluation.
 For access requests, benchmarking, or academic collaboration inquiries, please contact the repository owner.

-# Secure Boot Finite State Machine (FSM) with Hardware Security Hardening
-A runtime tamper-hardened Secure Boot Finite State Machine (FSM), integrated with a high-performance **cryptographic hash core** optimized for Xilinx Artix-7 FPGA architectures.

 # Block Diagram